org-metaeffekt/metaeffekt-bom-essentials/docs/01-asset-to-sbom.md

 It is essential for downstream use cases what **software representation is of interest**.
-Assuming that the Software Assets are the target of interest, an SBOM shall cover the information detailing the assets, no matter which representation is used, to convey the information to a recipient (e.g. an operator or business partner).
+Assuming that the Software Assets are the target of interest, an SBOM shall cover the information detailing the assets, no matter which representation is used, to convey the information to a recipient (e.g., an operator or business partner).

 It is important to note, that dependencies on source level may not necessarily be part of the binary or distribution representation.
 The interpretation of dependencies